Nova Constellatio

-The Nova Constellatio coins are the first coins struck under the authority of the United States.
+The Nova Constellatio (/la/, New Constellation) coins are the first coins struck under the authority of the United States.
 These pattern coins were struck in early 1783, and are known in three silver denominations (1,000-Units, 500-Units, 100-Units), and one copper denomination (5-Units).
 All known examples bear the legend "NOVA CONSTELLATIO" with the exception of a unique silver 500-Unit piece.

 History

 The Nova Constellatio patterns were the culmination of two years of work on the part of Robert Morris, the Founding Father credited with financing the Revolutionary War.
 Morris was unanimously elected the Nation’s first Superintendent of Finance in 1781; on February 21 of the following year, Congress passed the following resolution:

 That Congress approve of the establishment of a mint; and, that the Superintendent of finance be, and hereby is directed to prepare and report to Congress a plan for establishing and conducting the same.

 The financier’s plan, developed with his assistant, Gouverneur Morris, was ambitious: he hoped to unite the fledgling Nation with a monetary unit that would allow for easy conversion from British, Spanish, Portuguese, or State currencies to U.S. funds.
 More importantly, Morris’s proposal would be the first system of coinage in Western Europe or the Americas to use decimal accounting – an innovation that has been adopted by every nation on earth in the last two centuries.

 Due to the new government’s precarious financial situation, Congress did not put Morris’s plan into effect; however, Morris's decimal innovation was not lost on two of the Founding Fathers who examined Morris’s pattern coins: Alexander Hamilton and Thomas Jefferson, the primary architects of the U.S. Dollar.
 Both men became champions of the decimal concept after examining Morris’s coins.

 While Thomas Jefferson was in possession of the Nova Constellatio coins, he wrote a report entitled “Notes on the Establishment of a Money Unit and of Coinage for the United States”; in it, Jefferson concluded:

 The Financier, therefore, in his report, well proposes that our Coins should be in decimal proportions to one another.
 If we adopt the Dollar for our Unit, we should strike four coins, one of gold, two of silver, and one of copper, viz.: